AkashSingh00/OS-Assignment/README.md

 # OS-Assignment
-This Repository will help you understand about priority scheduling and Banker's Algorithm.
+This Repository will help you understand about priority scheduling and LOOK's Algorithm.

 Open QUES GIVEN file to know the questions.